thirumurthis/Learnings/K8s/K8S_cert_prep.md

       matchLabels:
          type: frontend
 ```
- ##### DOCKER ENTRYPOINT, CMD on docker file with that of the Manifest command and args
+ ##### Docker ENTRYPOINT, CMD on docker file with that of the Manifest command and args
  - ENTRYPOINT in docker is where the command is provided
  - CMD in docker is where the default arguments set.